 See more pictures of Skull Island here:

-Skull Island is a 2.5-acre (1.0 ha) uninhabited island in Massacre Bay, off the coast of Orcas Island, the largest of the San Juan Archipelago in Washington State.
+Skull Island is a 2.5 acre (1.0 ha) uninhabited island in Massacre Bay, off the coast of Orcas Island, the largest of the San Juan Archipelago in Washington State.
 It was named for skulls and bones found from a band of Lummi Natives.

 Contact with Spanish, British, and American explorers came in the 1790s and the first wave of smallpox swept through the region.
-This was exacerbated by raiding northern tribes of Haida, and began a time of trouble and decline for the Lummi tribe and other Coast Salish peoples in the nineteenth century.
+This was exacerbated by raiding northern tribes of Haida, and began a time of trouble and decline for the Lummi tribe and other Coast Salish peoples in the 19th century.
 This culminated in 1858 with a devastating raid by a band of Haida that wiped out a Lummi village at a place now known as Massacre Bay at the head of West Sound.
-The names Victim Island and Skull Island in Massacre Bay also remember the event.
+The names Victim Island and Skull Island in Massacre Bay also commemorate the event.
 Read more here and here.
 Explore more of Massacre Bay here: